heikkivihersalo/kotisivu-block-theme/README.md

 ---

-## Admin Settings
+## Admin Settings and Options

 Theme settings can be found on admin panel.
-Certain config files such as `blocks.json` and `config.json` are saved on WordPress object cache.
-Cache is basically disabled on logged-in admin accounts but if you are having problems, you can purge the cache from theme settings.

 ### Analytics